 - the Average Packet Delay IE, if the sixth bit, "Average Packet Delay" of the Report Characteristics IE included in the AI/ML INFORMATION REQUEST message is set to "1".

 - the Average Packet Loss IE, if the seventh bit, "Average Packet Loss" of the Report Characteristics IE included in the AI/ML INFORMATION REQUEST message is set to "1".

+- the Energy Cost IE, if the eighth bit, "Energy Cost" of the Report Characteristics IE included in the AI/ML INFORMATION REQUEST message is set to "1".

+- the UE Trajectory IE, if the ninth bit, " UE Trajectory" of the Report Characteristics IE included in the AI/ML INFORMATION REQUEST message is set to "1".

 <Unchanged Text Omitted>